Azure/azure-openapi-validator/docs/rules.md

 Patch may not change the name, location, or type of the resource.

 Please refer to [un-supported-patch-properties.md](./un-supported-patch-properties.md) for details.

+### PatchPropertiesInNormalResourceDefinition

+Validates if Patch request body contains atleast one or more properties present in the normal resource definition(PUT operation).

+Please refer to [patch-properties-in-normal-resource-definition.md](./patch-properties-in-normal-resource-definition.md) for details.

 ### UniqueClientParameterName